 About the author:

-What’s your favorite New Adult book?
+Do you like historical fiction books?
 Comment below and let’s talk about it.